eltaline/ctrl/README.md

 Notes and Q&A
 --------

+- In key and type, colon is not allowed ":"
 - The limitation of simultaneously running tasks from queue to each virtual host is regulated by the ```vthreads``` parameter in the server configuration file or can be overriden through POST method for each type of task
 - The limitation of simultaneously running tasks in realtime to each virtual host is regulated by the ```rthreads``` parameter in the server configuration file
 - The key field, if this identifier is the same for two or more different tasks, in this case, when outputting information from the queue, you will receive information on this identifier for several tasks at once, this can be useful for grouping tasks, but they will be from the waiting queue run randomly